Availity/gatsby-theme-availity/packages/site/source/reference/gatsby-core/components.md

 ---
-title: Gatsby Them Core Components
+title: Gatsby Theme Core Components
 ---

 There are a few exported components that are used for building themes.